Email powers modern business and life - but it's not as secure as most people assume.

 Without the right safeguards, sensitive information can be left exposed.

-Let’s unpack the key elements of secure email, from encryption to authentication, and explore how the right tools can keep your data protected.
+Below we unpack the key elements - from encryption standards to recipient verification - and how the right tools keep sensitive data protected.

 End-to-End Email Encryption